JadeMatrix/SHOW/doc/Server.rst

     .. cpp:function:: server( const std::string& address, port_type port, int timeout = -1 )

         Constructs a new server to serve on the given IP address and port.
 The IP address will typically be ``localhost``/``0.0.0.0``/``::``.

         The port should be some random higher-level port chosen for the application.
+Alternatively, a port value of 0 signifies "any free port," in which case :cpp:func:`port` can be used to obtain the port chosen by the operating system.

         The timeout is the maximum number of seconds :cpp:func:`serve()` will wait for an incoming connection before throwing :cpp:class:`connection_timeout`.
 A value of 0 means that :cpp:func:`serve()` will return immediately if there are no connections waiting to be served; -1 means :cpp:func:`serve()` will wait forever (until the program is interrupted).